JonasAlfredsson/docker-nginx-certbot/README.md

     doesn't have to.
 - The time interval used to trigger the certbot renewal check is now user configurable.
-  - The environmental variable to use is `RENEWAL_INTERVAL`.
+  - The environment variable to use is `RENEWAL_INTERVAL`.

 ### 0.12
 - Added `--cert-name` flag to the certbot certificate request command.